DreamExposure/DisCal-Discord-Bot/README.md

 ## Core Features

-* Create a custom calendar
+* Create/edit custom calendar.
+* Create/edit/delete/announce complex events.
-* Create/edit/delete custom events
+* Create/edit/delete custom announcements.
-* Custom announcements
+* Recurring events
 * Easy to learn and use!
 * Simple commands, prefix "!"
 OR @DisCal
 * Versatile and built for all types of Guilds
+* Super responsive.
 * And much more coming soon!

 In addition to all of the features above, DisCal will automatically post an error report in the official DisCal guild!
 This way the DisCal development team will be alerted of an issue immediately and can fix it ASAP!!